erwin1234777/leviathan/README.md

 #### Incoming features/Work in Progress:
 - Emotes database so you can use emotes via the bot without nitro
 - Public analytics
+- Redeeming points (configurable per server) with perks and packages! (examples: join sub servers, do a flip, try a new cookie!)

 ### Need support?